PacktPublishing/Software-Architecture-with-Cpp-2E/README.md

 ### Book description

-Designing scalable and maintainable software with C++ requires more than language expertise—it demands architectural thinking and an ability to deliver systems in dynamic environments.
-This practical guide equips you with the architectural skills needed to design and build robust, distributed software systems using modern C++.
+Designing scalable and maintainable software requires more than language expertise—it demands architectural thinking and an ability to deliver systems in dynamic environments.
+This practical guide explores software architecture through the lens of modern C++, equipping you with the architectural skills needed to design and build robust, distributed software systems.

 Starting with fundamental architectural principles and design philosophies, the book walks readers through practical approaches to designing and deploying reliable systems.
 This edition includes significant updates and new content: chapters on observability, package management, and C++ modules address real-world software challenges.
-Readers will explore software decomposition strategies, design and system patterns, fault tolerance, API management, and testability—all applied with C++.
+Readers will explore software decomposition strategies, design and system patterns, fault tolerance, API management, and testability, with practical examples in modern C++.

 Additionally, the book covers modern CI/CD pipelines, cloud-native design, microservices, and modular development, helping developers navigate today's fast-evolving software landscape.
 With updated examples and a renewed emphasis